Project Support

 The Choiseul Snuffbox

 The Choiseul Snuffbox is a true masterpiece and one of the most famous french 18th century objects in the world.
-This year, the Louvre’s “Tous Mécènes” crowdfunding campaign raised more than 1.2 million euro from over 5000 donors the world over, including the American Friends of the Louvre, toward the total 3,9 million sum required to acquire this national treasure.
+This year, the Louvre’s “Tous Mécènes” crowdfunding campaign raised more than 1.2 million euros from over 5000 donors the world over, including the American Friends of the Louvre, toward the total 3,9 million sum required to acquire this national treasure.

 The paragon of goldsmithery, the Choiseul Snuffbox is painted on its six sides with miniatures of unrivaled quality.
 Held in the palm of one’s hand, we observe a male character in his Parisian hotel; in his office in Versailles and in the Grand Gallery of the Louvre.